 Employees actually work better when an organisation caters to their individuality, and that’s why understand personality is becoming increasingly popular in the world of business.

 Psychometric assessment tools to measure personality in workplace teams are said to be utilised by over 75% of the Times top 100 companies in the UK and by 80% of the Fortune 500 companies in the USA.

 According to the Times, there are millions of people stuck in the wrong jobs due to the increase in “overeducated” workers.

 Often job-seekers are judged on their qualifications and not on the specialist skills that they might possess, creating a mismatch in a job’s required previous training and types of skills that would be appropriate and valuable to a role.

-Psychometric testing are advantageous in this situation as they allow an organisation to learn about an employee’s character and skills, with no answers deemed ‘right’ or ‘wrong’.
+Psychometric testing tools are advantageous in this situation as they allow an organisation to learn about an employee’s character and skills, with no answers deemed ‘right’ or ‘wrong’.

 The reports generated give an understanding of the individual’s personality, motivations and interests, giving team leaders a better understanding of their mental ability to perform in a role effectively and help the whole team function more cohesively.

 The results of personality assessments don’t always portray a definite and full picture of an individual; however they can help businesses use the right people in the right way to create a streamlined team which optimises productivity and employee/employer satisfaction.

 It can be a confusing process choosing the right organisational assessments for your business, so we present you with this article which will examine the top 7 psychometric tools for teams to improve productivity, increase job satisfaction and reduce employee turnover.

 We hope you will forgive us for starting this list with a shoutout to our own product.
 WorkStyle is a platform that provides personality tests and tools for teams, large or small, to improve productivity and overall team performance.
 It brings the science of organisational psychology into the workplace to make positive changes.

 Our aim is to improve team members understanding of each other’s working styles in order to create a more productive and happy workforce.